jomapps/broadstreet-campaigns/docs/implementation/zustand-implementation.md

 ## Overview

-This document outlines the complete migration from the current FilterContext + server-side data fetching approach to a clean architecture using:
+This document outlines the complete migration from the current FilterContext + server-side data fetching approach to a **type-safe, ID-compliant architecture** using:

 1. **Server-side pages** with PayloadCMS Local API pattern for data fetching
-2. **Zustand** for client-side state management
+2. **Zustand** for client-side state management with full TypeScript integration
+3. **Three-tier ID system** compliance throughout all stores and components
+4. **Standardized variable naming** aligned with database schema
-3. **Clean separation** between server data fetching and client state
+5. **Clean separation** between server data fetching and client state

 ## Architecture Goals